web analytics

 1933 History, Facts, and TriviaQuick Facts from 1933World-Changing Event: Adolf Hitler was appointed Chancellor of Germany on January 30, 1933, and consolidated absolute power within months — eliminating the Weimar Republic, suspending civil liberties, establishing one-party rule, and beginning the persecution of Jews and political opponents that led to the Holocaust and World War IIPop

-1933 Pop Culture History, Facts and Trivia Read More »
+1933 Pop Culture Trivia, Fun Facts and Pop Culture History Read More »

-1930 History, Fun Facts and Trivia Read More »
+1931 Trivia, Fun Facts and Pop Culture History Read More »